+\textit{\textbf{Counterfactual 2:} At the intensive margin, the average educational attainment difference between firstborn daughters and second born sons is equal to 0 in the presence of gender and birth order effects when the firstborn daughter's ability draw is $\approx 13\%$ (resp.
+8\%) higher than the ability draw of the second born son for households with non-educated head of household, (resp. households with college educated head of household).}

-In this first counterfactual analysis, my main objective is to interpret the parameters $\theta$ by quantifying the additional level of ability required to counterbalance educational inequality resulting from gender and birth order disadvantages, respectively.
-To achieve this, I compute the extra ability needed by daughters and elder siblings to offset the effect of gender and birth order disadvantages on their education attainment.
-In order to do that I solve the household maximization problem in equation \ref{eq1} with (using $\Hat{\theta}$) and without disadvantages for a grid of relative ability of children for two-child families with a firstborn daughter and a second-born son, and compute the following quantity:
+In this counterfactual analysis, my primary goal is to assess how the unobserved source of inequality interact with the observed sources in the educational attainment choice within-family.
+I do this by quantifying the additional ability needed to counterbalance educational inequality due to gender and birth order effects.
+First, I compute the extra ability needed by daughters and older siblings to offset the effect of gender and birth order on their educational attainment.
+In order to do that I solve the household maximization problem in equation \ref{eq1} with (using $\Hat{\theta}$) and without (setting $\theta = 0$) gender and birth order effects for a grid of relative ability of children for two-child families with a firstborn daughter and a second-born son, and compute the following quantities: